Uganda opposition pop star blocked from flying to US for aid | New Country 923

 Government spokesman Ofwono Opondo said on Twitter that Zaake, who has not been charged with any crime, escaped police custody “and should be arrested at the earliest.”

+After the outcry over Ssentamu’s treatment at the airport, Opondo said both he and Zaake can travel “after government doctors have examined them to ascertain their medical conditions.”

-Both Zaake and Ssentamu had been hospitalized with serious injuries they said they sustained at the hands of security forces during detention.
+Both men had been hospitalized with serious injuries they said they sustained at the hands of security forces during detention.

 The speaker of Uganda’s parliament, Rebecca Kadaga, in a letter to Museveni this week described Zaake as “gravely ill” and said Ssentamu “has visible signs of torture and beatings.”